isaacvando/recipes/Tangy BBQ Tofu.md

 4. In a small pot add **BBQ sauce (some)**, **worchestershire sauce (some)**, **sesame oil (some)**, **soy sauce (some)**, **brown sugar (some)**, and **sriracha (some)** and combine over low heat.
 5. Generously season the steaks with **black pepper (some)**, **garlic powder (some)**, and **salt (some)**.
 6. Fry the steaks in sesame oil and **olive oil (some)** until crispy.
-7. Remove the tofu and coat each piece in the sauce.
+7. Remove the tofu and coat each piece in the sauce and enjoy\!
-8. Enjoy\!